List of Israeli Americans

 This is a list of notable Israeli Americans.
 It includes both original immigrants who obtained American citizenship, and their American descendants.
 The list is ordered by category of human endeavor.
 Persons with significant contributions in two fields are listed in both pertinent categories, to facilitate easy lookup.

-To be included in this list, the person must have a Wikipedia article showing they are Israeli American, or must have independent references showing they are Israeli American and are notable.
+To be included in this list, the person must have a Wikipedia article showing they are Israeli American.